DamnWidget/anaconda_go/README.md

 AnacondaGO will try to install all it's dependencies on start, it tries to infer your Go configuration from the system but is probably that you have to define the `anaconda_go_GOROOT` and the `anaconda_go_GOPATH` in case that AnacondaGO is not able to infer your Go settings from the system.

-AnacondaGO **is not** a fork of GoSublime and it does not pretends to be a GoSublime in-replacement or implement the same features that GoSublime already implements.
-This is a brand new Golang package for Sublime Text 3 that uses it's own approach and vision.

 **Note**: AnacondaGO doesn't use the embedded ST3 python interpreter, for more information about anaconda and the `python_interpreter` take a look at the [anaconda's official documentation](http://damnwidget.github.io/anaconda/anaconda_settings/)